Bílina

 Bílina ([ˈbiːlɪna]; Bilin) is a town in Teplice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 14,000 inhabitants.
 It is known for its spas and as a source of the strongly mineralized water, Bílinská kyselka.
-The town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Bílina is made up of six town parts: Bílina, Chudeřice, Mostecké Předměstí, Pražské Předměstí, Teplické Předměstí and Újezdské Předměstí.
+Bílina consists of six municipal parts (in brackets population according to the 2021 census):